wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 let activationOtp = "12345"

-// Create activation object with given activation code. guard let activation = PowerAuthActivation(activationCode: activationCode)?
+// Create activation object with given activation code. guard let activation = PowerAuthActivation(activationCode: activationCode, name: deviceName)?
-    .with(name: deviceName)
     .with(additionalActivationOtp: activationOtp) else {
         // Activation code is invalid
 }
 // The rest of the activation code is the same.
 ```

-> Be aware that OTP can be used only if the activation is configured for ON_KEYS_EXCHANGE validation on the PowerAuth server.
+> Be aware that OTP can be used only if the activation is configured for ON_KEY_EXCHANGE validation on the PowerAuth server.
 See our [crypto documentation for details](https://github.com/wultra/powerauth-crypto/blob/develop/docs/Additional-Activation-OTP.md#regular-activation-with-otp).

 ### Activation via Custom Credentials